MySpaceOfGithub/MySpaceOfGithub.github.io/_posts/2020-11-03-Named-Entity-Recognition.md

 ---
 layout: page
-title: Multilingual Translation
+title: Named-Entity-Recognition
 date: 2020-11-03 16:20:23 +0900
 category: NLP
 tag: deeplearning
 ---

-This is for MT papers
+This is for NER papers